 This is one of the highest ranked mandolines on Amazon and it cuts so fast!
 The sharp blade will give you paper thin slices so it is perfect for slicing potatoes, beet, apples or another kind of fruit or vegetable, and the double-edged ceramic materials mean it will last for years.
 Try it out on this potato wrapped fish filets dish.

-This mandoline is so versatile and you can cut potatoes paper thin, or garlic, onions, apples, or anything else you like!
-There are various mandolines on the market these days, since they are so versatile and handy, but the Kyocera mandoline always gets a great score in mandoline reviews which is why it is the perfect choice for home cooks.
-Forget the $5 mandolines which fall apart the first time you use them and invest in this one.
+This mandolin is so versatile and you can cut potatoes paper thin, or garlic, onions, apples, or anything else you like!
+There are various mandolins on the market these days, since they are so versatile and handy, but the Kyocera mandolin always gets a great score in mandolin reviews which is why it is the perfect choice for home cooks.
+Forget the $5 mandolins which fall apart the first time you use them and invest in this one.
 You won’t regret it.

 Potato Wrapped Fish Filets: Different Types of Potatoes

 Potatoes are an ingredient that everyone uses on a day to day basis; however, not that many people know that there are different types of potatoes available.
 Far too often shoppers will grab the cheapest bag of potatoes, and not realize that this will affect the way that the meal tastes.

 By taking the time to choose the right variety of potato, you will enhance your recipe.
 You will be able to find fluffy, waxy and floury potatoes, all of which taste different and have a variety of consistencies.

 Waxy potatoes are moister, and remain firm for longer, making them ideal for salads.
 Floury potatoes are perfect for mashing, and produce a light fluffy mashed potato for you to enjoy.
 I like using smooth waxy ones for potato wrapped fish filets.